seansovine/rust_clz_xml/database/README.md

 Any updates to the schema should be made in `create_db.sql`.

+There is also a script `empty_db.sql` here that can be run to quickly empty the data from the database, if that's more convenient.

 ## Notes on our database setup:

 We have added a Docker Compose service (defined in `${project_root}/compose.yaml`)